Low Traffic Neighbourhoods in South Leytonstone, Maryland and Forest Gate

 Since 2018, Waltham Forest has been working with the London Borough of Newham to improve the Forest Gate, Maryland and South Leytonstone areas.

-A proposed Low Traffic Neighbourhood (LTN) was included in the 2018 and 2019 joint-borough TfL Liveable Neighbourhoods bids, however due to the Covid-19 pandemic TfL has suspended and redirected funding towards emergency interventions to support social distancing.
+In 2018 and 2019, a Low Traffic Neighbourhood (LTN) was developed based on feedback gathered from the community and was included in joint-borough TfL Liveable Neighbourhoods bids, however due to the Covid-19 pandemic TfL suspended and redirected funding towards emergency interventions to support social distancing.

 Due to the Covid-19 pandemic, there was an even more urgent need to improve London’s streets for walking and cycling, to reduce pressure on our road and public transport networks.
 With London’s public transport capacity currently significantly reduced, millions of journeys a day need to be completed by other modes of transport.
 If these are replaced by car journeys, streets will become heavily congested, air quality will reduce, and road danger will increase.
 In some places we are already seeing traffic levels increase above pre Covid-19 levels.